Fire hydrant: Signage

 These markings and colours are prescribed in NFPA 291: Recommended Practice for Water Flow Testing and Marking of Hydrants. but most municipal water authorities do not actually follow these guidelines.

 In Australia, hydrant signage varies, with several types displayed across the country.
 Most Australian hydrants are underground, being of a ballcock system (spring hydrant type), and a separate standpipe with a central plunger is used to open the valve.
 Consequently, hydrant signage is essential, because of their concealed nature.

+In the Fire Rescue Victoria fire district, L-type hydrants are above-ground hydrants with a non-reflective Signal Red cover top for identification.
+Fire Rescue Victoria advises that L-type covers should not be used to identify below-ground hydrants because they cause unnecessary delays in obtaining water.